-We acknowledge that we gather and worship on the traditional ancestoral territories of the Coast Salish First Nations:
+We acknowledge that we gather and worship on the traditional ancestral territories of the Coast Salish First Nations:

 (Image from University of Victoria - Coast Salish Files)

-The Diocese encompasses much of the area commonly known as the Lower Mainland of British Columbia, and is bounded to the north by the Coast Mountains, to the southeast by the Cascade Mountains, and traversed from east to west by the Fraser River which flows into the Pacific Ocean.
+The Diocese encompasses much of the area commonly known as the Lower Mainland of British Columbia.
+It is bounded to the north by the Coast Mountains, to the southeast by the Cascade Mountains and traversed from east to west by the Fraser River which flows into the Pacific Ocean.
 Metro Vancouver consistently ranks within the top 5 places in the world in terms of liveability.

-The region has one of the highest concentrations of aboriginal populations on the continent with a significant cultural influence.
-Many practice a mixture of Christian and aboriginal spiritual traditions.
-There is also a large aboriginal population living in Vancouver.
+Metro Vancouver has one of the highest concentrations of Indigenous peoples on the continent and the City of Vancouver has a large Indigenous population.
+First Nations exercise a significant cultural influence.
+Many Indigenous peope practice a mixture of Christian and Indigenous spiritual traditions.

 Some of the issues the region struggles with are homelessness, affordable housing, social isolation, and poverty.
 Vancouver's Downtown Eastside (DTES) struggles with extreme poverty and "tent cities" can be found in many of the suburbs throughout Metro Vancouver and the Fraser Valley.

 In addition, Vancouver has been hit hard by the ongoing opioid crisis.
 Hundreds of deaths from accidental overdoses are occurring annually, prompting the Provincial government to declare a state of emergency in 2016.
 Fr.
 Matthew Johnson, Street Outreach Priest in the DTES, has spoken and presented widely on the subject declaring that "[the] most effective preventative measure against overdose, is to remove the shame associated with drug addiction."
 Fr.
 Matthew serves in The Street Outreach Initiative (a joint program of the Diocese of New Westminster and St. James Church.)